Untitled design (5)

 Determine the size of your investment

 Right from the start, it’s important to know how much you can invest in your home and let that help dictate which project you start with.
 Remember, a home renovation is not just any other “expense.”
-It’s an investment not only your family but also in the value of your home, should you consider moving in the future.
+It’s an investment not only in your family but also in the value of your home, should you consider moving in the future.
 However, if you know from the get-go that you can’t currently afford the kitchen remodel you want, but you can afford something smaller, you’ll avoid wasting time and energy thinking about that big project that you just can’t swing.

 Tidy Up